2 Describing data

 As we assume very little here in terms of prior exposure to R or statistics, some points in this chapter may seem a little tedious.
 But we expect these parts can be covered quickly.
 We highly recommend that you treat this chapter as a tutorial and work through the code that follows, either by typing or by copying and pasting into the R console (this is what we mean by an “active reader” above).
 Once you have completed the steps detailed in Section 1.2, the code below should allow you to produce the output below on your own computer in this fashion.2

 In addition, you can easily find help for almost any task in R’s documentation, other online sources, or in the many good books available on statistical computing (and we provide a guide to further reading at the end of this chapter).
-Many of the R commands below include links to online documentation.
+Many of the R commands in the online version of this book include links to online documentation.

 We believe it is also helpful to note that the way even fluent speakers of computer languages work involves internet searches for things such as “how to reorder column charts using ggplot2” or asking questions on StackOverflow.
 To be honest, some parts of this chapter were written with such an approach.
 The path to data science fluency for many surely involves years of adapting code found on the internet to a problem at hand.

-As such, our recommendation is to go with the flow, perhaps playing with the code to see what changes do or trying to figure out how to create a variant that seems interesting to you.
+As such, our recommendation is to go with the flow, perhaps playing with the code to see the effect of changes or trying to figure out how to create a variant that seems interesting to you.
 To gain the most from this chapter, you should try your hand at the exercises included in the chapter.
 As with the remainder of the book, these exercises often fill in gaps deliberately left in the text itself.

 2.1 Introduction to R